© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Craig-y-Rhiwarth Hillfort is a scheduled monument protected by Cadw under reference BR246.
 View the official record →

-Craig-y-Rhiwarth Hillfort is a prehistoric defensive earthwork located in Breconshire, Wales, situated within the Brecon Beacons region.
+Craig-y-Rhiwarth Hillfort is a prehistoric fortified settlement located in Breconshire, Wales, designated as a Scheduled Ancient Monument under Cadw reference BR246.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR246.

 Craig-y-Rhiwarth Hillfort dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Craig-y-Rhiwarth Hillfort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR246.